dbcastillo/PlankClub2/README.md

 ## Built With

 * Ruby
-* Rails API utilizing Active Model Serializers
+* Rails framework with MVC architecture
 * SQLite3 as the database for Active Record
 * Bootstrap for styling